Pharmacy opening times over Easter and the May Bank Holidays

-A new private clinic for ear microsuction will start in February at the surgery.
-The clinic will be run by Tripp Hearing and there will be an audiologist at the health centre on the third Tuesday of each month.
+A new private clinic for ear microsuction started in February at the surgery.
+The clinic is run by Tripp Hearing and there will be an audiologist at the health centre on the third Tuesday of each month.
 Patients will need to book an appointment directly with the Tripp Hearing team.
 Their contact information can be found at www.tripphearing.co.uk or please ask for a business card when you are next at the health centre.

 EpiPen and EpiPen Junior

 There are supply issues with EpiPen and EpiPen Junior.
 The pen is valid until the end of the month that it expires and certain batches of adult EpiPen can be used safely for 4 months after the expiry date.

 Please do not dispose of expired devices until you have a replacement.
 We have written to affected patients to provide information to them.

 There will be no meeting on Wednesday 17th April.
 The next meeting will therefore be on Wednesday 22nd May from 2-4pm; see poster for details: 22nd May bereavement support meeting.
 The group is facilitated by Jill Poll, a qualified counsellor.
 The group is free.
 The only cost involved is a contribution towards refreshments.
 If you would like to join the group please contact Jill by email at email@example.com